bfkwong/cmpe283-hw1/README.md

 The first thing I did was to make sure that I could run the sample code that was provided.
 I initiated a GCP VM and created a directory with the `Makefile` and the `cmpe283-1.c` file.

 The next thing I did was to set up git on the VM so I could version track my progress.
 To do this I had to download git on my VM with `sudo apt-get install git`.
-Next, I have to generate an SSH key with `ssh-keygen -b 4096 -t rsa ` and add this to my Github account to access the repo.
+Next, I have to generate an SSH key with `ssh-keygen -b 4096 -t rsa` and add the public SSH key in `id_rsa.pub` to my Github account to access the repo.

-The next step that I did was to install all of the necessary libraries necessary for this homework assignment, they included:
+The next step that I did was to install all of the necessary libraries necessary for this homework assignment, which were:

 1. `sudo apt install gcc make`
 2. `sudo apt install linux-headers-$(uname -r)`

-At this point I was a little confused because the `uname -r` responded with `5.10.0-18-cloud-amd64`.
-I wasn't sure if this meant that I had initiated the VM wrong.
-So I went back to check my VM config and it seemed like I did configure my VM correctly.
-I confirmed this by install `cpuid` and running it to see `vendor_id = "GenuineIntel"`.

-To help myself make the development go faster, I created a shell script called `start.sh` that would run all of the commands at once.
-So I can test and develop quicker.
+To help myself develop faster, I created a shell script called `start.sh` that would run all of the commands at once.
 I had to do `chmod 777 ./start.sh` to make the script executable.
 The content of `./start.sh` are below:

 ```
 make